FrankenwareStudios/32xGameStarterKit/README.md

 - Organized coding structure were most objects can be defined just withi gameworld.h file
 - place holder for items to be added soon
 - place holder for quest/story line to be added soon
+- NOTE: Code is not optimized and may contain some warnings

 Upcoming
 ============